alipompita/alx-system_engineering-devops/0x00-shell_basics/README.md

-print the absolute path name of the current working directory.
+0. print the absolute path name of the current working directory.
+1. list directory content